xiaoge26/tp/docs/UserGuide.md

 Example:
 ```
-deposit 100
+>>deposit 100
 New deposit added!
-You have $190 remaining!
+You have $190.00 remaining!
 ```

-* Cannot deposit negative numbers.
+* Cannot deposit negative numbers
-* Cannot deposit arguments that are not numbers.
+* Cannot deposit arguments that are not numbers

-Attempting to do so will show error messages.
+Attempting to do the above cause the program to show error messages.

 ### Withdraw : `withdraw`